alessandrobrioschi/alessandrobrioschi.github.io/_pages/research.md

 **“The determinants of the skill premium in late medieval and early modern Europe”**

+(with Mattia Fochesato)

-(with Mattia Fochesato, R&R European Review of Economic History)
+Minor revisions requested - European Review of Economic History